annajohn123/annajohn123/README.md

 ## About Me
 Hello!
-I'm Anna Isabel John, a Post graduate student with a passion for cyber security ,software development, machine learning.
-I enjoy creating innovative solutions to complex problems and am always eager to learn new technologies and improve my skills.
+I'm Anna Isabel John, a postgraduate student passionate about cybersecurity, software development, and machine learning.
+I thrive on creating innovative solutions to complex problems and am constantly seeking to learn new technologies and enhance my skills.

 ## Projects
-Here are some of the notable projects I've worked on:
+Here are some of the projects I've worked on:

 ### AI-Enabled Phishing Detection Model
 - **Description**: The AI-enabled phishing detection model aims to identify phishing websites with high precision and recall by leveraging ensemble learning techniques.
 It combines multiple base classifiers to improve overall performance and reliability.